astridx/meinblog/content/posts/joomla/9die-daten-der-datenbank-im-frontend-nutzen.en.md

 The name of the function must be the same in both places!

-> In the file for the field 'FooField' we do not use the Webasset Manager yet.
-If you want to do this, you can use the file `/administrator/components/com_contact/src/Field/Modal/ContactField.php` as a template.
+> In an early sample code version for the field 'FooField' we do not use the Webasset Manager.
+The necessary changes can be found here.

 <!-- prettier-ignore -->
 #### [administrator/components/ com\_foos/ tmpl/foos/modal.php](https://github.com/astridx/boilerplate/compare/t6b...t7#diff-aeba8d42de72372f42f890d454bf928e)